Code-Institute-Submissions/capewine/README.md

 # Skeleton

 This website is structured over one page, using Google Maps API.

-T
-he page is split into three core sections.
+The page is split into three core sections.

 These are the wireframes, which include both the desktop and mobile view for each section.